arnabs542/Algorithm-and-Data-Structure/doc/Graph.md

 # Connected Component(Union Find, DFS, BFS)

 ## Basic idea

+### Union find:

-1. via Union find: Basic idea is to find root/parents of certain node, and union if same parents
-2. have a log complexity way to find root for each node
+Basic idea is to find root/parents of certain node, and union if same parents. have a log complexity way to find root for each node

+### DFS/BFS:

-2. DFS/BFS:  from one item(item in vector or point in 2-D matrix)
+from one item(item in vector or point in 2-D matrix)
 	* search all surrounding via DFS/BFS
 	* mark visited(through either some visited mark, or change original value)

-### Number of island
+### Number of island(DFS)

 https://leetcode.com/problems/number-of-islands/